-The CSR team and the Step Forward Foundation (the "Foundation") started a pilot project in alliance with the Mathkind organization to train and provide key tools for teaching and coaching children in the learning of mathematics to reduce the educational gap in the rural areas.
-There are three communities and twelve teachers involved in the program and they will graduate in the first semester of 2024.
+During 2023, the CSR team and the Step Forward Foundation (the "Foundation") started a pilot project in alliance with the Mathkind organization to train and provide key tools for teaching and coaching children in the learning of mathematics to reduce the educational gap in rural areas.
+Seven teachers, from the three communities involved in 2023, graduated during the first semester of 2024.
+Twenty additional teachers from five other communities started their training in June 2024.